Trump bestows Medal of Honor on soldier for hostage rescue in Iraq

 At that point, ISIS fighters began to detonate their suicide vests, causing the roof to shake, Payne said in a statement.

 ISIS fighters continued to exchange gunfire with the commandos as they entered the building.
-Once the door was kicked opened, both American and Kurdish commandos escorted about 30 more hostages out of the burning building.
+Once the door was kicked opened, both American and Kurdish commandos escorted dozens more hostages out of the burning building.

 Payne reentered the building two more times to ensure every hostage was freed.
 He had to forcibly remove one of the hostages who was too frightened to move.